 Welcome to Nicolette Arts

-I paint in both oils and watercolors.
+I am a colorist, painting in oils, watercolors, and glass paint.
 In any medium, what energizes me and my work is vibrant, saturated color.
 I find inspiration in sunshine, shadow, and color.

 Public art: